-It is a requirement that all members of the establishment's local Personal Promotion Panel (PPP), Individual Excellence Board (IEB) and Promotion Interview Panels (PIP) have undergone relevant diversity training within the last three years.
-This training will be delivered by the establishment for the PPP and local PIP, and by People and Development Group for the IEB and associated PIP.
+It is a requirement that all members of the establishment's local Personal Promotion Panel (PPP), Individual Excellence Board (IEB) and Promotion Interview Panels (PIP) have undergone relevant diversity and unconscious bias awareness briefing within the last three years.
+This briefing will be delivered by the establishment for the PPP and local PIP, by People and Development Group for the IEB and associated PIP.

-The Personal Promotion Panel and Individual Excellence Board also have the right to access relevant career based information (such as qualifications, promotion history, publications) and to have the opportunity to speak to line managers of staff in under-represented areas of the establishment to assure itself that all staff are afforded fair treatment and opportunity.
+The Personal Promotion Panel and Individual Excellence Board also have the right to access relevant career based information (such as qualifications, promotion history, publications) and to seek additional data from establishments where particular groups are under-represented to assure itself that all staff are afforded fair treatment and opportunity.